NickBalelo/SampleReport/SampleReport.md

 ## Objective 1
 *1. In your own words, explain the goal of the objective.*

 *2. Explain the steps you took to achieve this goal.
-You may want to use Unordered lists:*
+You may want to use unordered lists:*
 * Item 1
 * Item 2
   * Item 2a